Zu18/Colour-Palette/README.md

 # Color Palette
-The Color Palette allows you to create a palette from 2 to 10 color tiles.
+The Color Palette allows you to create a palette which contains from 2 to 10 color tiles.
 You can choose a specific color for each tile, move then, delete, and add tiles.
 To build this app I used vanilla(plain) JavaScript, HTML, and CSS.
 During the work on this project, I learned:

 1. How create a tooltip that appears when the user moves the mouse over an element
 2. How to implement drag and drop functionality.